johnnycockerill/milestone-project-2/README.md

 ### Project Goals

-- The website should have a calm, friemdly feel to design.
+- The website should have a calm, mellow look.
+The user could potentially be using the site for prolonged periods so should be easy on the eyes.

-- The range of fitness classes should be clear and easily accessible.
+- The range of options/controls should be clear and unambiguous, there could be a range of IT profiencies from users.

-- Provide information that can lead to future involvement with the gym or cricket team.
+- Ultimately the site should detail the scores and winners of a cricket match.

 ### User Stories

-- As a customer, I want to be able to navigate the website intuitively and learn more about the gym and cricket team.
+- As a user, I want to be able to navigate the controls intuitively and know which option to choose.

-- As a customer, I want to be able to browse the schedule of bookable fitness classes.

-- As a customer, I want to be able to register my interest with the local cricket team.
+- As a user, I want to be able to clearly know how to start and end a match scoring event.

-- As a customer, I want to be able to register interest for my child with the local junior team setup.
+- As a user, I want to be able to see the live score as well as individuals peformances.

-- As a customer, I want to find social media links to the business.

-- As a customer, I want to easily find the contact information for the gym/team.

 ### Color Scheme

-!needs finishing!

-The colors used in the site reflect the teams logo of maroon (rgb(104, 10, 49)) and yellow (rgb(247, 211, 51)), these have been used for content titles and borders.
+The primary colour used is a pastel grey (#445361), used purposely as an colour which is easy on the eyes in the event of prolonged use, but still allows for clear definition of the active area of the site.

 ### Typography

-The main font used in the site is Roboto, with Exo as the fallback font in case Roboto is not being imported correctly.
+The main font used in the site is Raleway, with Sans-Serif as the fallback font in case Raleway is not being imported correctly.

 ### Wireframes